I don’t know you but something tells me you’re doing something good today.

 Famous Attractions in August

-These are good any time of year but the Barcelona August weather brings special events you won’t want to miss, especially for couples.
+These are good any time of year but August brings special events you won’t want to miss, especially for couples.

 Casa Batllo might be the most amazing house you’ve ever seen but in August they throw concerts on the roof!
 Casa Batllo Magic Nights are an amazing summertime event and the 2018 versions are TBA.
 I’ll post links when the schedule is announced.